soulsoiledit/geode-finder/README.md

 0. This guide currently assumes that you have a working Rust tool chain with Cargo and some knowledge of modifying Rust code.

-1. Change the constants for seed, search radius, geode threshold, and budding amethyst threshold.
-The geode threshold and budding amethyst threshold will need to be tweaked depending on your search radius, but good defaults for 10,000 chunk search radius are a geode threshold of 26-27 and a budding amethyst threshold of 1000.
+1. Use the `--help` argument to see a list of arguments you can modify such as game version, seed, search radius, geode threshold and budding amethyst threshold.
+The geode threshold and budding amethyst threshold will need to be set depending on your search radius, but good defaults for 10,000 chunk search radius are a geode threshold of 26-27 and a budding amethyst threshold of 1000.

 2. Compile and run the binary with cargo.